Murder of Emilie Meng: Trial

-Retten i Næstved (Court of Næstved) where legal proceedings against the 32-year-old are currently taking place.
+Retten i Næstved (Court of Næstved) where legal proceedings against the 32-year-old took place.

 On 18 April, the 32-year-old defendant was arraigned (grundlovsforhør) at the Court of Næstved charged with at 11:46 am on 15 April, having initiated a long-lasting deprivation of liberty as well as committed violence, threats of violence, and several rapes against the 13-year-old.
 He pleaded "partly guilty" and was pre-trial detained until 11 May, with his name being prohibited from public release.
 The judge argued for the detention partly by reason of the probability that other perpetrators could be at large.
 Despite the name ban (which is normal in serious cases in Denmark and automatically removed once a person has been convicted), the defendant's name persisted circulating on social media.

 On 24 April, the B.T. reported that police had seized a white Hyundai i30 in Slovakia which the defendant had sold to a Slovak family in 2016; the same model as the one sought after by police in 2016 regarding Meng's murder.
 At a press convention held by South Zealand and Lolland-Falster Police on 26 April, it was announced that the 32-year-old had been charged with Meng's murder, as well as another unsolved crime in Sorø committed during November 2022.
-The same day, it was confirmed by police that the 32-year-old back in 2016 had been integrated in Meng's murder case and was among the 1,450 individuals who the police had collated DNA from, but the DNA sample collected from the victim was too degraded and mixed to get a result with the methods existing at the time.
+The same day, it was confirmed by police that the 32-year-old back in 2016 had been involved in Meng's murder case and was among the 1,450 individuals who the police had collated DNA from, but the DNA sample collected from the victim was too degraded and mixed to get a result with the methods existing at the time.

 On 9 May, the defendant voluntarily prolonged his detention.

 On 24 April 2024, the name ban against the now 33-year-old defendant Philip Patrick Westh was lifted.

 Westh's trial began on 14 May 2024 at Næstved Court House.
 There, he admitted long-term kidnapping, sexual relationship other than intercourse, illegal coercion and violence against the 13-year-old girl.
 She was bound with plastic strips when the police found her at Westh's residence.
 He also admitted possession of child pornography.
 He pleaded not guilty to the rest of the charges, which included attempted murder against the 13-year-old, murder of Emilie Meng and attempted rape and kidnapping of a 15-year-old Efterskole student in Sorø.

 In June, Westh was found guilty of the murder of Emilie Meng and the abductions of two other girls, and was sentenced to life imprisonment.
-Wesths attorney announced that the ruling would be appealed.
+Westh's attorney announced that the ruling would be appealed.
+In late 2025, Westh withdrew his appeal.
+In May 2026, he confessed to the murder of Emilie Meng.